nicolai256/Stable-textual-inversion_win/README.md

 python main.py --base configs/stable-diffusion/v1-finetune.yaml -t --actual_resume "SD/checkpoint/path" -n "projectname" --gpus 0,  --data_root "C:\path\to\images" --init_word "keyword"
 ```
 #
-- you can follow the progress of your training by looking at the images in this folder logs/randomname/images.
+- you can follow the progress of your training by looking at the images in this folder logs/datasetname model time projectname/images.
 - for small datasets 3000-7000 steps are enough, all of this depends depends on the size of the dataset though.
 - it trains forever until u stop it so just stop the training whenever ur happy with the result images in logs/randomname/images
 - u can stop the training by doing Ctrl+C and it will create a checkpoint.